diabolical-ninja/yeltahir.com/content/posts/zoot/index.md

 ## I've got some data, but how do I access it?

-In order to store, save and access any of this gig information we needed a databse and a way of interacting with it.
+In order to store, save and access any of this gig information we needed a database and a way of interacting with it.
 In the spirit of KISS we put a little REST API over the database mainly to federate the features we could support.
 For example in the future it would be great to allow users to add their own gigs to the database.
 Rather than rebuilding that functionality in the bot, accounting for duplicates, formatting and everything else required, a simple call to the same API used by the scraper ensures seamless consistency.

 As it currently stands Zoot's API supports: